 |Marketplace||Can be bought or sold (after 30 days) on AWS Marketplace||Cannot be bought or sold on AWS Marketplace|

 Amazon Web Services launched AWS Savings Plans, a dedicated spend discount program, in November 2019.
 Savings Plans is a flexible pricing model that can help you reduce your bill by up to 72% compared to On-Demand prices, in exchange for a one or three year hourly spend commitment.
 AWS offers three types of Savings Plans: Compute Savings Plans, EC2 Instance Savings Plans, and Amazon SageMaker Savings Plans.

 Depending on the plan you’re subscribing to and the length of your commitment, the AWS savings plan pricing changes.
 Amazon provides terms of 1 and 3 years with No Upfront, Partial Upfront, and All Upfront, similar to RIs.
 In essence, the reductions depend on your level of commitment but can reach 72%.
 An AWS savings plan calculator can be a major help here.

 AWS savings plan vs reserved instances: Comparing the details

 So, we have got the basics cleared.
 But, how do the reserved instances and the savings plan differ in the technical aspects?
 Here are the technical distinctions between the two counterparts:

-You are able to repurpose your Cloud compute savings plans and move workloads between instance types irrespective of the operating system or tenancy.
-In contrast, you might employ different instance types with Standard Reserved Instances but, a Linux OS and Default Tenancy are prerequisites.
+- Repurposing Cloud Savings You are able to repurpose your Cloud compute savings plans and move workloads between instance types irrespective of the operating system or tenancy.
+In contrast, you might employ different instance types with Standard Reserved Instances for your stable infrastructure.

 AWS Savings Plan & AWS Reserved Instances: Which one is better?